 While this isn’t personally something I’ve ever taken advantage of, I know this is a popular benefit for many, especially those who have growing businesses.
-The Ink Business Cash is offering 0% intro APR on purchases and balance transfers for the first 12 months.
+The Ink Business Cash is offering 0% intro APR on purchases for the first 12 months.

 You’ll want to try to pay that off within that time period, though, because after that the variable APR can be quite high.

 Maximize the value of your card with Ultimate Rewards

 On the surface, the Ink Business Cash is a cash back card, as the name suggests.
 So when I talk about “points” above, each point gets you one cent cash back.